Limitations to Dynamical Error Suppression and Gate-Error Virtualization from Temporally Correlated Nonclassical Noise: Introduction

-Understanding the effects of such general -- correlated and nonclassical -- noise processes clearly necessitates moving beyond the simplified probabilistic error models we mentioned earlier on, to a description where information about the relevant bath degrees of freedom and their evolution is included.
+{From a theoretical standpoint,} understanding the impact of such general -- correlated and nonclassical -- noise processes clearly necessitates moving beyond the simplified probabilistic error models we mentioned earlier on, to a description where information about the relevant bath degrees of freedom and their evolution is included.
 Of course, this realization is, in itself, not new.
-The fact that quantum-correlated environments would introduce extra challenges and render relevant notions of EPG or effective noise strength time-dependent was acknowledged early on \cite{Klesse,novais2006decoherence}.
+The fact that quantum-correlated environments would introduce extra challenges and render relevant notions of EPG or effective noise strength time-dependent was acknowledged early on \cite{Klesse,novais2006decoherence} , and the particular importance of the asymptotically long-time regime was shown in~\cite{alicki2002dynamical}.
 By working within a fully Hamiltonian formulation, useful accuracy threshold theorems could still be established for quantum (Gaussian) ``non-Markovian'' noise models with sufficiently well-behaved correlations \cite{Terhal,dorit2006,NgGaussian}.
 In particular, detailed error analyses of the impact of noise due to a bosonic bath on a system running QEC was carried out in a series of works by leveraging tools from statistical mechanics \cite{novais2007,novais2010}, with special emphasis on surface codes \cite{novais2013surface, Mucciolo2013BosonicBath, novais2017}.
-While, interestingly, recent work has argued that current proof techniques fail to establish the existence of a nontrivial threshold for surface codes exposed to general nonclassical noise \cite{chai2022fault}, existing analyses have not captured the \emph{full implications of quantum bath dynamics in the presence of DES and QEC simultaneously}, which is our focus here.
-Most relevant in this context is Ref.\,\cite{NgCombining}, which rigorously establishes how, by incorporating DD-protected gates, fault-tolerant quantum circuits can tolerate stronger noise and have a lower overhead cost than circuits built out of unprotected gates.
-In order to obtain a notion of EPG that is independent upon the bath state, however, the bath state is therein discarded at the end of each circuit location, and refreshed to its initial state at the start of the next one.
-In order for this assumption to be relaxed and the threshold results to be extended to a less restricted setting, the need to access properties of the noise correlations in ``conditional'' states the bath may evolve into is explicitly acknowledged, but not further investigated.
+While, interestingly, recent work has argued that current proof techniques fail to establish the existence of a nontrivial threshold for surface codes exposed to general nonclassical noise \cite{chai2022fault}, existing analyses have not captured the full implications of quantum bath dynamics \emph{in the presence of DES and QEC simultaneously}, which is our focus here.
+Most relevant in this context is Ref.\,\cite{NgCombining}, which rigorously establishes how, by incorporating DD-protected gates, fault-tolerant quantum circuits can tolerate stronger noise and have a lower overhead cost than circuits built out of unprotected gates {have}.
+In order to obtain a notion of EPG that is independent upon the bath state, however, the bath state is therein discarded at the end of each circuit location, and refreshed to its initial state at the start of the next one. {In turn,} in order for this assumption to be relaxed and the threshold result to be extended to a less restricted setting, the need to access properties of the noise correlations in ``conditional'' states the bath may evolve into is explicitly acknowledged, but not further investigated.